 MechSys is a programming library for the implementation of simulation tools in mechanics.
-Its source code is mainly written in C++ with parts in Python and Go (under development).
+Its source code is mainly written in C++ with easier to use templates for further custumization.

-Potential applications include, for instance, solid mechanics using the finite element method, mechanics of granular materials using the discrete element method, and computational fluid dynamics using the lattice Boltzmann method.
+Potential applications include, for instance, solid mechanics using the finite element method, mechanics of granular materials using the discrete element method, and both computational fluid dynamics and computational electromagnetics using the lattice Boltzmann method.

 See: References below for papers produced with MechSys.

 See: Mailing list for a forum for discussions and Q&A: MechSys' mailing list.

 The Discrete Element Method in MechSys can handle particles of many different shapes.

 The following list presents some Conference and Journal papers that have employed MechSys for calculations.

 Acknowledgement of these papers is highly appreciated especially if you use MechSys in your work.

 |To H.D., Scheuermann A., Galindo-Torres SA (2015) Sequential sphere packing by trilateration equations.
 Granular Matter (submitted)|